 Awards will be given after the Trade Show/Elevator Pitch in the following categories: Social Enterprise Award; Best Arts Idea; Special Recognition Award; Community Choice- Trade Show Display; Business-to-Business Innovation Award; Technology Award.

 - Trade Show Judges

 The Elevator Pitch is a three-minute pitch of the team’s business idea, presented by the currently enrolled Bradley University student or alum, before a panel of judges.
 Following the elevator pitch will be a two-minute question and answer session.
 During the trade show, the team will designate one member to give their elevator pitch.
 While absent from the trade show, have other team members staff the trade show booth.
 If you are the only person on your team, it is possible to engage up to two other non-team individuals to help with the booth and present to Trade Show and Community Choice Judges.

-The results of the Trade Show scores, given by the Community Choice Judges and the Trade Show Judges, as well as scores from the Elevator Pitch Round and Screening Round, will decide which three or four teams will progress to the Final Presentation Round.
+The results of the Trade Show scores, given by the Community Choice Judges and the Trade Show Judges, as well as scores from the Elevator Pitch Round and Screening Round, will decide which five teams will progress to the Final Presentation Round.

 - Part 1: Trade Show Display

 Five teams will proceed to the Final Presentation Round (exceptions to this number may be based on the quality of business plans submitted).
 The Finalists will write a complete business plan and present it to a panel of judges.
 Plans must be uploaded to the competition website: www.bradley.edu/BigIdea.
 Presentations are open to investors, Bradley University faculty, staff, alumni, students, and the general public.
 The Final Round is on April 24, 2019.